TTFN

-TTFN is an initialism for a colloquial valediction, "ta ta for now", based on "ta ta", an informal "goodbye".
+TTFN is an initialism for "ta ta for now", an informal "goodbye".
 The expression came to prominence in the UK during the Second World War.
 Used by the military, it was frequently heard by the British public.

-"Ta-ta for now" was brought into popular use in the UK in 1940 in the weekly radio comedy It's That Man Again by the character Mrs Mopp, who ended every scene with it.
+"TTFN" was introduced in 1940 in the British weekly radio comedy It's That Man Again by the character Mrs Mopp, who ended every scene with it.
 During the second series, the show's name was shortened to ITMA, to satirize the abundance of abbreviations that were becoming common knowledge due to the ongoing war.

+Other usage

-In the 1966 Batman television episode "Better Luck Next Time", Catwoman (played by the actress Julie Newmar) states "TTFN" in a microphone to Batman (Adam West) while he is high upon a wall while being stalked by her tiger, Tinkerbell, and then she has to further explain the meaning of the acronym to the puzzled Batman.
+In the 1966 Batman television episode "Better Luck Next Time", Catwoman (played by the actress Julie Newmar) states "TTFN" in a microphone to Batman (Adam West) while he is high upon a wall while being stalked by her tiger, Tinkerbell, and then she has to further explain the meaning of the initialism to the puzzled Batman.

 In Winnie the Pooh and the Blustery Day, a 1968 Disney featurette, the voice of Tigger was performed by Paul Winchell, whose wife Jean Freeman suggested that he ad-lib the line.
 It was further used by Tigger in The New Adventures of Winnie the Pooh (1988–1991), often followed by a "hoo hoo hoo hoo!" as he bounces away on his tail.
 Tigger also uses variations of the word, in the episode Tigger is the Mother of Invention he says "TTFG.
 Ta-ta for good", and in The Tigger Movie "TTFE.
 Ta-ta For Ever".
 However, the phrase does not appear in the original books by A. A. Milne.